 The Department of Psychological Science is highly regarded by graduating seniors.
 The general pattern to emerge from this assessment is that the Department received high ratings in terms of providing students with (1) Knowledge of Core Psychological Concepts, (2) Knowledge of Scientific Reasoning and Critical Thinking, (3) Understanding of Ethics as it Applies to Research, Practice and Diversity, (4) Written and Interpersonal Communication Skills.
-A majority of students rate the department highly on (5) Professional Development, however, the rating for teamwork appears to be the weakest for the undergraduate program - a finding broadly consistent with performance in previous years.
+A majority of students rate the department highly on (5) Professional Development, however, not all students see themselves as having gained much knowledge about teamwork (despite good performance on objective measures of teamwork).

-Additionally, on the objective performance measures used in the assessment, our graduating seniors performed either at our aspirational goal level or only slightly below those goals.
-This was true for all five of the major goals adopted by the Department.
-This is especially impressive given that we set our standards quite high.
+Additionally, on the objective performance measures used in the assessment, our graduating seniors typically performed either at our aspirational goal level or only slightly below those goals.
 When comparing graduating seniors to General Psychology students, as we did for many of the objective performance measures, it was clear that students in our program learn a great deal in relation to all five of our major goals during their time in the program.
 Not only did graduating seniors outperform the comparison group, but they tended to outperform them to a very impressive degree.